“In the same way ad folks “get” things, Bruce “sees” things. Generally, they’re of the little green Martian variety, but still.”

 Three more years experience with Marketing Strategy and some copywriting added in – I’m starting to “get it”.

-A small agency with huge talent.
+Joined a small ad agency with huge talent.
 Great designers and at least one great Account Director.
 Two years in, it got even smaller.

 Me: “Yes please.”